Bernini Self-Portrait at a Mature Age

 The portray likely constitutes the left half of a Double Self-Portrait with Costanza Bonarelli, reported as already separated at the artist’s death.

 Between about 1620 and 1640, Bernini devoted himself to painting, executing one hundred and fifty works according to Filippo Baldinucci (1682), two hundred if you believe the biography written by his son Domenico (1713).

 The Self-Portrait, which appeared on the old 50,000-lira banknotes, belongs to the artist’s mature period, when the impact of Guercino, Lanfranco, and Velázquez (which can be seen within the portraits from the 1620s, such as the Self-Portrait as a Young Man and the Portrait of a Boy, both within the Borghese collection) is not apparent.
 Nevertheless, the style and orientation of the figure are certainly innovative concerning the past solutions.

 Additionally, the work is on the level of the most resonating results accomplished by Bernini in sculptural representation, such as within the recent busts of Scipione Borghese and Costanza Bonarelli.

 Together with the Portrait of a Boy and the Self-Portrait as a Young Man (both located in this room), this painting, datable to 1630/1635, is an example of the artist’s pictorial output, especially of his interest in physiognomy.

 In fact, nowadays, about a dozen paintings by the artist are known to exist

-The present portrait was part of a gift made in 1911 by Baron Messinger.
-The fact that Baron Messinger’s collection boasted, together with another self-portrait of Bernini, a number of portraits of the Chigi suggests that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.
+The present portrait was part of a gift made in 1911 by Baron Otto Messinger.
+Baron Messinger’s collection boasted several portraits of the Chigi, with another self-portrait of Bernini, suggesting that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.